 Just a few days later AEIDL welcomed the news of the award of two new projects that we have partnered in: FUTURAL and RURACTIVE.
-FUTURAL (Empowering the FUTure through innovative Smart Solutions for rURAL areas), led by the University of Pisa, aims to deliver a set of digital Smart Solutions (SS), under 5 Smart Solution domains, to address pressing social and environmental challenges.
+FUTURAL (Empowering the FUTure through innovative Smart Solutions for rURAL areas), led by the Agricultural University of Athens, aims to deliver a set of digital Smart Solutions (SS), under 5 Smart Solution domains, to address pressing social and environmental challenges.

 FUTURAL will prototype, test, pilot and demonstrate community-led social, technological and business innovations based on the proposed SS in six rural pilot areas in the EU, representing different geographical and socio-cultural contexts.
 AEIDL, building on our extensive EU policy expertise, will lead on EU Policy recommendations and governance frameworks, which will be co-created in multi-actor workshops in the new EU Rural Innovation Forum that will be launched by this project.